 702/458-8864

-Little chocolate lovers will love the chance to visit the Ethel M. factory where the local chocolatier produces many styles that you can sample at the end.
-Self-guided tours – updated in 2019 to celebrate their 35th anniversary –visit each stage in the making of these candies and are augmented by video presentations to explain the process.
+Little chocolate lovers will love the chance to visit the Ethel M. factory.
+Their local chocolatiers produce many styles that you can sample at the end.
+Self-guided tours visit each stage of candy making, augmented by video presentations to explain the process.
 Afterwards, roam their 3-acre cactus garden to really understand what a desert environment this is.
 It’s free and decorated by theme for each major holiday.

 The Venetian